 An Interview with Dr. Geoffrey Reed about ICD-11 Training on GCP.Network

-1. Why is it important for clinicians around the world to understand and apply the new ICD-11 Guidelines?
+1. Why is it important for clinicians around the world to understand and apply the new ICD-11 Clinical Descriptions and Diagnostic Requirements?

 The International Classification of Diseases (ICD) is the World Health Organization’s standard for the collection and reporting of health information by WHO’s 194 Member States, which allows for comparison of health data worldwide.
 Many countries will eventually adopt the ICD-11 as the required reporting format for diagnosis and payment for services.